JPSieg/MeltR/README.md

 1 0.1482036 0.1649616 0.04885993
 ```

+Note that the fractional error between the methods is over about 15% in terms of the enthalpy.
+Section X.X discusses how to refine the fits by trimming the absorbance baselines.

 ### Saving meltR.A outputs

 meltR.F results can be saved to the disk using the "Save_results" argument.